Travelling to Hawke's Bay

 Q. Can I travel to the Hawke’s Bay region?

 Yes.
-Much of Hawke’s Bay remains operational for business.
-We encourage all travellers to book ahead and/or contact accommodation providers and experience operators to confirm current operating conditions.
+Hawke’s Bay is open for visitors.
+We encourage all travellers to book ahead and contact accommodation providers and experience operators to confirm current operating hours.

 Q. Is it safe to visit the Hawke’s Bay region?

 Yes.
-Much of Hawke’s Bay remains safe and operational for business.
+Hawke’s Bay is safe and open for business.

 Q. How can I get to Hawke’s Bay?